Disney Adventure World: History

 On 9 July 2022, Avengers Campus soft opened as the first phase of the aforementioned expansion.
 It opened with the Spider-Man W.E.B.
 Adventure and the rethemed "Rock 'n' Roller Coaster Avec Aerosmith", known as Avengers Assemble: Flight Force.

 On 12 April 2024, Disney announced that as of the opening of the now-named 'World of Frozen', Walt Disney Studios Park would be rebranded as Disney Adventure World.
 The park will consist of the areas 'World Premiere' (Formerly Studio 1), World Premiere Plaza (which will incorporate Toon Studio and Production Courtyard), 'World of Frozen', 'Adventure Bay' (The lake), and 'Adventure Way'.
-These will be joined by Front Lot, Worlds of Pixar, and Avengers Campus scheduled to debut in 2025.
+These will be joined by Front Lot (which was being permanently closed to make way for World Premiere Plaza), Worlds of Pixar, and Avengers Campus scheduled to debut in 2025.

 On 24 May 2024, it was announced that The Moteurs...
 Action! was replaced by a new outdoor show, Alice & The Queen of Hearts: Back to Wonderland, and the area was renamed Theater of the Stars, which became part of the last remaining Production Courtyard area until 29 September 2024 and right behind the location of Avengers Campus, since the final performance of The Moteurs...
 Action! and Backlot area would be permanently closed due to the COVID-19 pandemic on Paris for over four years ago.

 At D23: The Ultimate Disney Fan Event 2024 on 11 August 2024, it was announced that "World of Frozen" was delayed to 2026, while a new Lion King Land will be built at Disney Adventure World.

-On 30 September 2024, it was announced that a new nighttime spectacular show, Doctor Strange: Mystery of the Mystics, will premiere in Avengers Campus on 23 November 2024 until 29 March 2025 at Walt Disney Studios Park.

-On 26 October 2024, it was announced that a new temporary show, Minnie's Musical Moment, would premiere in Studio D on 1 November 2024 until 30 March 2025 at Walt Disney Studios Park, since it was announced that the final performance of Disney Junior Dream Factory would be permanently closed on 31 August 2024.
-In December 2024, it was announced that Alice & The Queen of Hearts: Back to Wonderland as the outdoor shows, would be returning on 17 May 2025 until 31 August 2025 at Disney Adventure World.
-Following the announcement, it was reported that World Premiere and World Premiere Plaza will open on 15 May 2025, since Front Lot area was permanently closed for over a year ago to make way for a new land, World Premiere.
+On 30 September 2024, a new nighttime show called Doctor Strange: Mystery of the Mystics was announced for the Avengers Campus at Walt Disney Studios Park.
+The following month in October, the park unveiled plans for a new temporary show, Minnie's Musical Moment, scheduled to operate in Studio D from 1 November 2024 until 30 March 2025.
+World Premiere and World Premiere Plaza opened on 15 May 2025, and World Premiere occupies the area where the Front Lot was formerly situated.

-On 26 August 2025, it was announced that the attraction Ratatouille: L'Aventure Totalement Toquée de Rémy, will be closed starting in October 2025 for refurbishment, and will reopen in Spring 2026.
+On 24 November 2025, it was announced that the opening date for Adventure Way and World of Frozen would be 29 March 2026 at Disney Adventure World.
+On 29 March 2026, the park was renamed Disney Adventure World with the opening of the new lands, Adventure Way and World of Frozen and a new lake called Adventure Bay.
+More details were released in August 2026 at D23: The Ultimate Disney Fan Event 2026, which revealed that the Lion King land will feature an attraction with iconic moments and songs.

 Areas

-Walt Disney Studios Park is divided into five "studio lots."
-Originally these were to represent various aspects of film production present at a Hollywood film studio, though this connection has weakened over time with the addition of lands themed for prominent film franchises.
+Disney Adventure World is divided into five "worlds."
+Originally, these were to represent various aspects of film production present at a Hollywood film studio, though this connection has weakened over time with the addition of lands themed for prominent film franchises.

-Disney Adventure World will be redefined into six areas.